sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 CECS has [some information][CECA-USIncomeTax] on taxes.
 Stephen used "Peter Cuttini" (contact info on Waterloo site) for his 2011 taxes.
-He's heard good things about him for co-op students.
-(Around $300).
+He's heard good things about him for co-op students (cost: around $300).
 Stephen was not very impressed with the work and will be likely doing them himself for 2012.
 He did them in 2011 and found them not much harder than discussing with your accountant.